Yandex Cloud

 Connect to the clusterConnect to the cluster

-The details for connection to the new cluster will be stored in the <name_of_new_cluster>-kubeconfig secret in the managing cluster.
+The credentials for accessing the new cluster will be stored in the <name_of_new_cluster>-kubeconfig secret in the management cluster.

 1. Get the data from the secret: